SirRexOfRider/408FinalProject/Documentation/standards_and_practices.md

 All code will be implemented using snake case and all functions must be easily discernable and readable by using proper formatting and comments.
 While code is not always simple, I will do my best to keep the complexity, redundancy, and operation time to a minimum while implementing.
 All User input will be validated to prevent breaking and the output of the program will be given to the user using a Graphical User Interface.

-The use of AI is **prohibited** for coding purposes, everything will be written from scratch or will be researched and documented in the GitHub/Code.
+The use of AI is **prohibited** for coding purposes, everything will be written from scratch or will be researched and transparent in the GitHub/Code.
 AI might be used to help stylize the GUI.

 -Back to [Homepage](https://github.com/SirRexOfRider/408FinalProject/tree/main)